Aloe polyphylla

 The "spiral Aloe of Lesotho".
 This is one of those plants that I had wanted to grow, but had never seen cultivated plants for sale.
 In late 1996, I obtained some seed from plants in cultivation in California.
 They germinated and grew well, and the frequent suggestions that this plant is difficult to grow appear to be unfounded.

 From reading about conditions in the plant's African habitat, it seemed that at times it receives plenty water, and also is subjected to (possibly freezing) cold.
 The conditions in England seem to suit it, and for some years now, I have kept the plants outdoors.
-My plants have been protected from rain in Winter, but a friend to whom I gave some had left one of them unprotected outside, without any ill effects.
+Mine were initially protected from rain in Winter, but a friend to whom I gave some had left one of them unprotected outside, without any ill effects (I no longer give any winter protection to my large plants).

 I sold quite a lot of my seedling plants back in 1997 and subsequently, and have sometimes seem them since being kept in a small pot in a hot greenhouse, watered infrequently.
 They don't die if you do this, but they don't grow much either!
 Aloe polyphylla